schmidte10/CONPHYS-2024/README.md

 # CONPHYS-2024

-This repository contains documents pertaining to the data analysis of CONPHYS-2024 - update with doi after publication.
+This repository contains documents pertaining to the data analysis of the journal article [Regional thermal variation in a coral reef fish](https://doi.org/10.1093/conphys/coae058).

 Below is the abstract for this manuscript: